dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 Starting with a small value like `384` is probably a good idea.
 I found that for this blog post `640` works best.

-Use `tfms.A.aug_tfms` also performs other transformations to the image such as varying the lighting, rotation, shifting, flipping, blurring, padding, etc.
+Use `tfms.A.aug_tfms` performs transformations to the image such as varying the lighting, rotation, shifting, flipping, blurring, padding, etc.
 The full list of transforms that and the arguments can be found in the `aug_tfms` [documentation](https://airctic.com/0.12.0/albumentations_tfms/).

-In this code snippet we created two distinct transforms namely `train_tfms` and `valid_tfms` that will be used during the training and validation steps.
+In this code snippet we created two distinct transforms namely `train_tfms` and `valid_tfms` that will be used during the training and validation steps respectively.

 Next, we will apply the `train_tfms` to our `train_records` and `valid_tfms` to `valid_records` with the following snippet.